-Commercial general liability (CGL) insurance is designed to cover the bodily injury and property damage liability exposures related to operating a commercial venture.
-For instance, the basic areas covered by the CGL include the insured’s ownership or use of the premises; the insured’s ongoing operations that are on and off the premises; products manufactured, sold or distributed by the insured; completed operations of the insured; personal and advertising injury liability of the insured; and medical payments coverage.
-It also covers liability assumed by the insured under certain types of contracts.
-All coverages are subject to policy definitions, exclusions and limitations.
+First of all, commercial general liability (CGL) insurance covers the bodily injury and property damage liability exposures related to operating a commercial venture.
+For instance, the basic areas covered by the general liability policy include the insured’s ownership or use of the premises.
+Also, the policy covers the insured’s ongoing operations that are on and off the premises.
+Next, the policy covers products manufactured, sold, or distributed by the insured.
+Also, the liability policy covers completed operations of the insured.
+Lastly, it covers personal and advertising injury liability of the insured and medical payments coverage.
+Lastly, general liability covers liability assumed by the insured under certain types of contracts.
+More importantly, all coverages are subject to policy definitions, exclusions and limitations.

-Also, it is very important to note the retroactive date on the declarations.
-The retroactive date can be the policy inception date or any date prior to it.
+Also, it is very important to note the retroactive date on the declarations page.
+Furthermore, the retroactive date can be the policy inception date or any date prior to it.
 However, for complete protection, it should be the date on which claims-made coverage first began.
-This is because prior to that date, loss or injury was covered by an occurrence policy.
-Only losses or injuries that occur after the retroactive date will be considered by the carrier of a claims-made policy.
+This is because prior to that date any loss or injury was covered by an occurrence policy.
+Moreover, only losses or injuries that occur after the retroactive date will be considered by the carrier of a claims-made policy.

 Best insurance at an